 The median household income for residents in the BIA catchment area is $58,802, which is lower than Vancouver ($65,327) and Metro Vancouver ($72,662).
 As a result, the average annual expenditure per household in Robson Street ($76,538) is notably lower than Vancouver ($84,710) and Metro Vancouver ($87,106).

-98% of the Robson BIA is zoned Downtown Development (DD), a special designation that ensures the highest standards of design and amenity.
+98% of the Robson BIA is zoned Downtown District (DD), a special designation that ensures the highest standards of design and amenity.
 100% of the total building square footage in the BIA is dedicated to commercial use and within this commercial square footage, there are two office spaces.

 Reflecting its downtown location, almost all dwellings in the Robson BIA market area are apartments (98%).
 This is significantly higher than Vancouver (80%) and Metro Vancouver (58%).
 Just 32% of residents are homeowners, a much lower figure than the rest of the city (47%).